-Term Definition Gainful employment The insured person: is an employee working for salary, wages, commission, or other remuneration, or is self-employed working in a business or professional practice in a way that is capable of generating an income for the business or professional practice.
-Indexation factor The percentage change in the Consumers Price Index (CPI), published by Statistics New Zealand, for the 12-month period finishing on 31 March.
+The child of the insured person is: hospitalised, on the advice of a registered medical practitioner confined to bed or home, for at least 18 hours a day, on the advice of a registered medical practitioner.
+The insured person: is an employee working for salary, wages, commission, or other remuneration, or is self-employed working in a business or professional practice in a way that is capable of generating an income for the business or professional practice.
+The country in which the insured person was born or their country of permanent residence or such other country as MAS agrees is the insured person's home country.
+The percentage change in the Consumers Price Index (CPI), published by Statistics New Zealand, for the 12-month period finishing on 31 March.
 The indexation factor will be applied from 1 August for the following 12 months.
-Or any replacement index to the CPI or any other body that replaces Statistics New Zealand.
-Injury A physical injury to the insured person caused solely and directly by an accident.
-Insured occupation The occupation shown in your schedule, or the occupation(s) that provided the insured person's principal source of income in the 12 months immediately before they became totally disabled.
-Locum An individual employed by the business to perform the duties the insured person is no longer able to perform due to total disablement.
+Or any replacement index to the CPI or any other body that replaces Statistics New Zealand A physical injury to the insured person caused solely and directly by an accident The occupation shown in your schedule, or the occupation(s) that provided the insured person's principal source of income in the 12 months immediately before they became totally disabled.
+1111

+Term Definition Locum An individual employed by the business to perform the duties the insured person is no longer able to perform due to total disablement.
 This does not include a locum already employed at the time of the total disablement, any member of the insured person's family, or anyone who is not a genuine employee adding value to the business.

-Term Definition Material A statement that would have influenced the judgement of a prudent insurer when setting a policy owner's premium or determining whether they would have offered or continued insurance cover with the same or similar terms.
-Other income Any payments, entitlements, or benefits for the sickness or injury causing the insured person's disablement, including: sick-leave entitlements disability compensation or other entitlements from the Accident Compensation Corporation (or any othe form of compulsory insurance scheme for loss of income) other disability, group sickness, or accident insurance cover, including cover under a mortgage repayment policy, whether through a bank, superannuation fund, or other provider lump sum payments, where regular income payments are converted to a lump sum (we will offset up to 1 percent of the lump sum amount from the Loss of Income cover weekly benefit) personal grievance awards or any other awards or entitlements.
-Income the insured person receives or is entitled to receive from any business partnership, family trust, or company, not including investment income or payments under your policy for retraining and rehabilitation Government superannuation payments.
+Material A statement that would have influenced the judgement of a prudent insurer when setting a policy owner's premium or determining whether they would have offered or continued insurance cover with the same or similar terms.
+Other income Any payments, entitlements, or benefits for the sickness or injury causing the insured person's disablement, including: sick-leave entitlements disability compensation or other entitlements from the Accident Compensation Corporation (or any other form of compulsory insurance scheme for loss of income) other disability, group sickness, or accident insurance cover, including cover under a mortgage repayment policy, whether through a bank, superannuation fund, or other provider lump sum payments, where regular income payments are converted to a lump sum (we will offset up to 1 percent of the lump sum amount from the Loss of Income cover weekly benefit) personal grievance awards or any other awards or entitlements income the insured person receives or is entitled to receive from any business partnership, family trust, or company, not including investment income or payments under your policy for retraining and rehabilitation. government superannuation payments.